squeak-smalltalk/squeak-filesystem/Filesystem.package/FSDiskFilesystem.class/README.md

 Users should not explicitly use my subclasses but instead use me to provide the specific behavior.

+Filesystem instances know two methods that return an FSReference object: working and root.

 To obtain a reference to the current directory use:
  	FSDiskFilesystem current working.